thedeveloperworldisyours/RoundedConersWithGlide/README.md

 # How to use

-We add corner, margin, border and color:
+Now We can specify corner, margin ,border color and border margin:

 ```java
     public static int sCorner = 15;